 The course aims to introduce delegates to best practice in risk and claims management.
 Sessions are led by Capsticks lawyers and risk/claims professionals.

-The course will be conducted online via Teams, involving attendance for two half-day sessions each month for a period of 6 months starting from September 2023 to March 2024, followed by an online exam in May 2024.
+The course will be conducted online via Teams, involving virtual attendance for two half-day sessions each month for a period of 6 months starting from September 2025 to March 2026, followed by an online exam in May 2026.

-The scheduled timings for each day will be: 9.30am registration, 10.00am start and 1.00pm close.
-The dates and times for the course are set out below.
+The scheduled timings for each day will be: 10.00am start and 1.00pm close.
+The dates and times for the next course are set out below.

 - A day designed to give an introduction to why accidents happen including root cause analysis, the reporting of patient safety incidents and how this can result in effective risk management.